hzeller/ldgraphy/hardware/README.md

 The [laser-cut-case.ps](./laser-cut-case.ps) PostScript file is a somewhat parametrized source for making an acrylic case for LDGraphy.

-Use black or dark-red acrylic to prevent the 405nm laser to escape in eye-damaging levels.
+Use black or dark-red acrylic for all parts except the sled to prevent the 405nm laser to escape in eye-damaging levels.
+The sled should be cut from fluorescing material.

-You might see some pictures here that are transparent or open case for illustrative purposes, and which are good engineering samples while developing ( and **require to wear Laser safety goggles**).
+(You might see some pictures here that are transparent or open case for illustrative purposes, and which are good engineering samples while developing ( and **require to wear Laser safety goggles**)).

 **Do not** use glass-clear transparent acrylic for the real machine, a 500mW laser can blind you!